 The internet offers a huge amount of discussion on the use of so-called ‘up to claims’ in advertising.
-According to studies of consumer behaviour, most people believe that if they are offered, say, “up to 47%” savings in energy costs after installing new windows, then this is approximately what they will get.
+According to studies of consumer behaviour conducted on people who had money in their high yield savings account, most people believe that if they are offered, say, “up to 47%” savings in energy costs after installing new windows, then this is approximately what they will get.
 Thus the Federal Trade Commission advises marketers that up to claims should be used only when it can be proved that customers “are likely to achieve the maximum results promised under normal circumstances”.

 Ah, “under normal circumstances”.
 This is the crux of the matter.
 In the shampoo advert, the small print aims to tell us exactly what “up to 100% flake-free” means.
 That asterisk takes us to the words, almost too small to read:

 *Removes up to 100% visible flakes seen at 2 ft.
 With regular use.

 So now we know.
 It still doesn’t make much sense, but the advertisers have covered themselves with painful redundancy: visible flakes, seen at two feet.
 The moral: don’t get too close to a potential dandruff sufferer, or at least not with your eyes open.